aosborne17/Automating-A-Full-Pipeline-With-Containerisation/README.md

 ## Creating A Docker Hub webhook to send emails

 - Creating A Google Script that once activated will send an email to the team!
+Click this [LINK!](https://script.google.com/home/start)

 ```
 function doGet(e){